Jayboy628/DataDrivenHealthcare/README.md

 # <font color=blue><center>Data Migration for Healthcare Industry</center></font>
-I worked for a health company that encountered a major issue with their EMR system.
-The EMR system, NextGen, did not align with our business process and in turn caused the system to be bugy.
-This is because of too many custom builds were implemented.
-The company decided to move away from NextGen and implemented a new EMR system called eClinicalWorks.
-NextGen owned the database, so we had to make an agreement to extend our off time while 2:AM and 7:PM they would FTP our data files.
+I worked for a health company that encountered a major issue with their EMR system because it did not align with their business process.
+In turn, this caused the system to be bugy, as too many custom builts were implemented.
+The company decided to move away from their current system and instead implemented eClinicalWorks.
+The EMR company owned the database, so we had to make an agreement to extend their usage agreement and to FTP the live data files at 2:00 am and 7:00 pm.

-My job was to create and implement data warehouse from these files sent by NextGen.
-The requirements included creating various production reports and KPI’s that matched with NextGen.
-The business owners would compare eClinicalWorks integrated reports with my reports and if aligned then flagged to be used for production.
-In the company’s view this was critical for data migration because it guarantees that all operational reports were correct.
+My job was to create and implement a data warehouse from these files.
+The requirements included creating various production reports and KPI’s that matched with the EMR system.
+The business owners would compare eClinicalWorks integrated reports with my reports and if aligned, they would be flagged to be used for production.
+In the company’s view this was critical for data migration because it guaranteed that all operational reports would be correct.

-My intention with this project is to replicate some of the more important aspects of the above scenario. <font color=red>Please note that the healthcare dataset is fake and is being used only for demonstration purposes. </font>
+My intention with this project is to replicate some of the more important aspects of the above scenario.
+Please note that the healthcare dataset is fake and is being used only for demonstration purposes.

 ## <font color=green><left>PHASE: ONE </left></font>